 This will take great reflection and communication but will pull you from a rut and lead the friendship to be much more satisfying.

-What does Death mean in Career?
+What does the Death Tarot Card Mean in a Career?

 Death warns us not to become dependent on our current positions.
 There is change coming and your current standing is not secure.
 Use the discomfort that this may cause to seek new beginnings and have them on hand.
 This may lead you to something much better for you.

 We live in a volatile world filled with volatile markets.
 What may have seemed reliable one day might completely change its tune overnight.

 The presence of Death in a career reading doesn’t confirm an upcoming change with certainty but alludes to the possibility of it.
 It is always a good idea to have backup plans and prepare yourself to start anew— just in case.